Who are the women blazing trails in biopharma R&D? Nominate them for Endpoints' special report

 You can also use the following nomination form:

-We’ll see you again when the report gets out in June.
+We’ll see you again when the report gets out in the coming months.
 Meanwhile, feel free to share any thoughts you have on the topic.

 — Natalie Grover and Amber Tong